 Looking back to Neptune’s transit in sidereal Aquarius from April 2008 into April 2022, social media has surpassed print media as a news source, a rising number of Americans are now living in multi-generational households, and many other social norms have been transformed.
 We have seen the rise of substance abuse to pandemic levels; the legalization of marijuana; and increasing numbers of violent crime and poverty; the deterioration of our major urban centers; globalism and immigration; technocracy; technological advancements; censorship, propaganda, and misinformation; political and cultural polarization; alternative spirituality (and less interest in traditional religious institutions); UFO/ET disclosure; revolutionary political and social movements; consolidation of corporate power and the largest wealth transfer in history, from poor to rich (in 2020); and a breakdown of the global nervous system, i.e., the great global economic reset/mass formation event that began with “covid” and continues into the new world order that is being firmly established now.

 What will Neptune’s transit in Pisces bring?
 One would hope for a gentler, kinder, more spiritually inspired world.
 However, this is not historically what we have seen before.
-Neptune represents secret plots, rebellions, and sedition, and Neptune in Pisces will be a time of tremendous idealism associated with an urge to dissolve tired old paradigms and world views in favor of a more charitable universalist vision.
+Neptune represents secret plots, rebellions, and sedition, and Neptune in Pisces tends to promote idealism, utopian socialism, collectivism, corruption, and mass delusion.
+This transit will likely help to advance the breakdown, disintegration, and evaporation of societal structures, customs, and foundations.
 The last time that Neptune transited in Pisces (1857-1872) was during the American Civil War (1861-1865) and subsequent abolition of slavery followed by Reconstruction (1865-1877).

 The widespread but unsuccessful Indian Mutiny, also called the Sepoy Mutiny or First War of Independence, also occurred during this time (1857-1859), when the Indian people first revolted against British rule in India, which had been under the governance of the East India Company since 1757.
 This war marked a turning point after which the Government of India Act led to the British Crown assuming direct control of India in the form of the new British Raj.